wellyshen/react-cool-form/docs/api-reference/use-form.md

 By default, React Cool Form auto removes the related state (i.e. `values`, `errors`, `touched`, `dirty`) of an unmounted field for us.
 However, we can set the `shouldRemoveField` to `false` to maintain the state.
 Check the [conditional fields](../examples/conditional-fields) example to learn more.
 Default is `true`.

-- If the field isn't a form input element (i.e. [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select), and [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea)) or [useControlled](./use-controlled)'s target.
-We need to clear the related state by ourselves.
+- If the field isn't a form input element (i.e. [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select), and [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea)), we need to clear the related state by ourselves.

 ### builtInValidationMode